Learn About Potential Causes & Treatments

 Lately, you’ve noticed that your knee gives out when climbing up and down stairs, walking on uneven surfaces, or shifting your body weight from one leg to the other.

 The knee joint is pretty complex and is made up of bones, ligaments, and cartilage, all of which can be weakened by injuries or the everyday wear and tear that comes with age.

 Your knees have four main ligaments that stabilize the patella, or knee cap and join the thigh and shin bones together.
-These ligaments are called:

-- medial collateral ligament (MCL) on the inside of the joint
+- Medial collateral ligament (MCL) on the inside of the joint

-- lateral collateral ligament (LCL) on the outside of the joint
+- Lateral collateral ligament (LCL) on the outside of the joint

-- anterior cruciate ligament (ACL) in the middle of the joint
+- Anterior cruciate ligament (ACL) in the middle of the joint

-- posterior cruciate ligament (PCL) in the middle of the joint
+- Posterior cruciate ligament (PCL) in the middle of the joint

 When these ligaments are stretched or torn, the knee becomes unstable, causing it to give way unexpectedly and become painful while doing everyday activities.

 You don’t have to be a pro athlete to experience a knee injury!
 Ligaments can be injured during activities that involve: